This is a guide covering the best battery grips for the Canon 5D Mark IV.

 You can’t get any more reliable than by going straight to Canon for your Canon 5D Mark IV battery grip.

-While it’s perhaps the most expensive option, it will organically fit the rest of your 5D’s aesthetic, blending seamlessly with the body.
+While it perhaps requires the biggest investment, it will organically fit the rest of your 5D’s aesthetic, blending seamlessly with the body.

 The grip itself fits two full-size batteries and also has a DC and AC power source if you wish to keep your camera plugged straight into the wall.